 Two Restaurants and a Bar

-Biang Bistro was the perfect blend of a beautiful outdoor-centric dining area and a modern take on Vietnamese cuisine.
+Biang Dalat (formerly Biang Bistro) was the perfect blend of a beautiful outdoor-centric dining area and a modern take on Vietnamese cuisine.
 If ever a restaurant had the vibe of a spa, this would be it.
-If you’d like to try something a little different in terms of flavor that isn’t a complete departure from local cuisine, Biang Bistro is exactly what you’re looking for.
+If you’d like to try something a little different in terms of flavor that isn’t a complete departure from local cuisine, Biang Dalat is exactly what you’re looking for.